Illustration - Questions and Answers

 Plus sign

-What is the police doing to prevent the purchase of sexual services, and how do they work with women in prostitution?
+What is the police doing to prevent the purchase of sexual services, and how do they conduct outreach specifically targeting women in prostitution?

 Plus sign